 Taste of Home

-Then, add your cream into a heavy saucepan.
-If your recipe calls for any additional ingredients, like sugar, salt or corn syrup, you can whisk them in.
-Next, bring the cream up to a boil.
-Once it’s boiling, pour it over the chocolate.
+Gently heat the cream on the stove in a heavy saucepan.
+If your recipe calls for any additional ingredients, like sugar, salt or corn syrup, you can whisk them in here, too.

 Taste of Home